 Preheat oven to 375 degrees F.

-In a medium size pan, add water/broth, quinoa, chili powder, cumin and salt, bring to a boil, cover, reduce heat to low and simmer for 15 minutes.
+Quinoa: In a medium size pan, add water/broth, quinoa, chili powder, cumin and salt, bring to a boil, cover, reduce heat to low and simmer for 15 minutes.
 Remove from heat, let cool about 5 – 7 minutes.
 Add in corn, black beans and pico de gallo, mix to combine.
 Add extra pico de gallo as you like, I used about 1 1/2 cups.
 Taste for seasoning adding salt or other spices to your liking.
 If you have an instant pot, this Instant Pot Quinoa is foolproof!

-Serves 3 – 1 bell pepper per person or 6 – 1/2 bell pepper per person
+Serves 6 – 1 bell pepper per person

 Instead of using pico de gallo, sub in salsa or 1 can (14 oz) diced tomatoes with green chilies, drained.